COSSAS/SOARCA/docs/content/en/docs/core-components/modules.md

 #### Variables

 This module does not define specific variables as input, but variable interpolation is supported in the command and target definitions.
 It has `one` output variable of type string (see the `__soarca_ssh_result__`).
-If you want to use the output variable in your next step you will need to define a variable in your playbook as `step or playbook variabel` that is of the same type.
+If you want to use the output variable in your next step you will need to define a variable in your playbook as `step or playbook variable` that is of the same type.
 Also you need to specify an `out_args` key see `__your_step_output_variable__` in the example.
 Note you can only use `one out_arg key` for this capability.

 ```json
 {